future-tense/stargazer/README.md

 ## Security

 All private keys are stored in localStorage, encrypted or not.
 Within the app, key decryption and transaction signing all take place inside the `Keychain` service in `app/core/services/keychain.js`.
 The only time an unencrypted private key leaves that service is when an account is being exported and you're not using password protection.
+All transactions go through the same steps of being displayed for review before being signed and submitted.

 ## Translations